sophiexingsu/wustl-latex-dissertation-template/README.md

         csquotes \
         lualatex-math stix2-otf \
         emoji \
-        threeparttable makecell enumitem
+        threeparttable makecell \
+        enumitem

 The bibliography is managed by [Biber] and [BibLaTeX] (not BibTeX).
 BibLaTeX is considered a replacement for BibTeX and supports special characters (Unicode) and URLs in citations.

-LaTeX document compilation is automated by Latexmk.
+LaTeX document compilation is automated by [Latexmk].
 Latexmk compiles LaTeX documents the correct number of times.
 Many makefiles for LaTeX documents often compile twice.
 Sometimes this is unnecessary, other times it is not enough.